Paul Vogt (pastor): World War II and the Holocaust

 The sermons and the Auschwitz reports were collected into a book, called 'Am I My Brother's Keeper" (Soll ich meines Bruders Hütter sein?"), which included a foreword by Vogt in which he said: "Through these factual accounts, the Christian community is being called to total repentance...
 We have to be cleansed of any trace of anti-Semitism.
 In view of the millions of murdered Jews, any further anti-Semitic thought and any mean word is criminal madness."

-Vogt's copies of the reports fell into the hands of the Zurich correspondent of The New York Times, Daniel T. Brigham, who wrote two reports in early July on their contents, which represented the first detailed public news stories on the scale of the Holocaust and the functioning of Auschwitz-Birkenau.
+Vogt's copies of the reports fell into the hands of the Zürich correspondent of The New York Times, Daniel T. Brigham, who wrote two reports in early July on their contents, which represented the first detailed public news stories on the scale of the Holocaust and the functioning of Auschwitz-Birkenau.
 The first report was titled "Inquiry Confirms Nazi Death Camps", with the subheading "1,715,000 Jews Said to Have Been Put to Death by the Germans Up to April 15".
 The second was titled "Two Death Camps Places of Horror; German Establishments for Mass Killings of Jews Described by Swiss."

 Responding to a letter of thanks from Mantello, Vogt wrote: "We would like to apply all our strength to fight these dreadful things, in order to awaken the [world's] conscience to save those who are still under threat."
-Vogt ensured that every church in Basel and Zurich named the Hungarian Jews—still being deported—as needing intervention.
+Vogt ensured that every church in Basel and Zürich named the Hungarian Jews—still being deported—as needing intervention.

 The intense Press Campaign, street protests, Sunday sermons led to great pressure on the Hungarian government by President Roosevelt, Prime Minister Churchill and others.
 It was one of the main factors forcing Hungary's Regent Miklós Horthy to stop the transports to Auschwitz.
 This allowed for large number of Hungarian Jews to be rescued - many by Swiss diplomat Carl Lutz, Swedish diplomat Raoul Wallenberg and other diplomats in Budapest.